openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Model_Optimizer_Transformation_Extensions.md

 particular task into the same scope.
 This approach divides a graph into logical blocks that are easier to review in the TensorBoard.
 The scope, in fact, just defines a common name prefix for the nodes belonging to it.

-For example, Inception topologies contain several types of so-called "Inception blocks".
+For example, Inception topologies contain several types of so-called **Inception blocks**.
 Some of them are equal to each other, but located in different places of the network.
 For example, Inception V4 from the `TensorFlow-Slim image classification model library <https://github.com/tensorflow/models/tree/master/research/slim>`__ has ``Mixed_5b``, ``Mixed_5c`` and ``Mixed_5d`` inception blocks with exactly the same nodes, with the same set of attributes.